godotengine/godot-docs/tutorials/math/vectors_advanced.rst

 (unit vector) and a point, or from two points in space.

-In the case of a normal and a point, most of the work is done, as the normal is already computed, so just calculate D from the dot product of the normal and the point.
+In the case of a normal and a point, most of the work is done, as the normal is already computed, so calculate D from the dot product of the normal and the point.

 .. tabs::